Muzaffar-Xodjayev/Multi-Language-Website/README.md

-This is a multi language web site that write with django
+This is a multi language web site that write with django.